-To help create a safe environment for your infant and/or young child, you need to pay as much attention to your vehicle as your home.
+To help create a safe environment for your infant and/or young child, you need to pay attention to your vehicle and its surroundings.
 Here’s how to keep kids safe in and around cars:

-Evaluate whether the seat is a proper fit for your car (not all are).
-The safety seat must be properly installed, too.
-You can often get assistance from a local firehouse, police station or another child car-seat inspection station where certified technicians are readily available.
-(You can find those stations here.)
+Evaluate whether the car seat or booster seat is a proper fit for your car (not all are).
+The car seat must be properly installed, too.
+You can often get assistance from a local firehouse, police station or car seat inspection station near you where certified technicians are readily available.

 There are car seat options for children based on their age and weight.
-As for how long to keep toddlers in a rear-facing seat?
+As for how long to keep toddlers in a rear-facing car seat?
 The American Academy of Pediatrics recommends until age 2, or until they’ve reached the maximum height and weight for their seat.

 “This is challenging because many parents want their kids to face forward sooner,” says Kellie O’Riordan, a health educator/certified child passenger safety instructor at Nationwide Children’s Hospital in Columbus, Ohio, and instructor for the National Center for the Safe Transportation of Children with Special Health Care Needs.
 “They want to interact with them.
 But this increases the risk of trauma in the event of a crash.
 In a rear-facing seat, the shell of the car seat itself and the harness will absorb the crash force, and protect the head, neck and spine.
 When they’re ready to face forward, keep them in a five-point harness as long as you can, until they reach the upper weight and height limits of that seat.”